openlvc/portico/codebase/src/java/examples/ieee1516e/README.txt

  running Java applications, not compiling them.

  --- JDK Version ---
- Portico has been built against Java 7 and requires a Java 7 JDK to compile federates for.
-If you are deploying against a Java 6 environment The federate may work happily with earlier versions of Java, but these are not officially supported, and if you are targeting a Java v6 platform, may require a recompile of the RTI from source.
+ Portico has been built against Java 11.
+The source compatibility level has been set to match this.
+The federate may work happily with earlier versions of Java, but these are not officially supported.
+If you are targeting earlier platforms you may need to recompile Portico from source.

 -------------------------------------------------------------------------------
  3. Compiling and Running the Example Federate